hakuhodo-technologies/scope-rl/docs/documentation/index.rst

 Contact
 ~~~~~~~~~~
-For any question about the paper and pipeline, feel free to contact: hk844@cornell.edu
+For any questions about the paper and pipeline, feel free to contact: hk844@cornell.edu

 Contribution
 ~~~~~~~~~~
 Any contributions to SCOPE-RL are more than welcome!
-Please refer to `CONTRIBUTING.md <https://github.com/hakuhodo-technologies/scope-rl/CONTRIBUTING.md>`_ for general guidelines how to contribute to the project.
+Please refer to `CONTRIBUTING.md <https://github.com/hakuhodo-technologies/scope-rl/CONTRIBUTING.md>`_ for general guidelines on how to contribute to the project.

 Table of Contents
 ~~~~~~~~~~